Oligocene: Drake Passage

-The early Oligocene opening of the Drake Passage

 The earliest hypothesized time for the opening of the Drake Passage is around 30 Ma.
 One of the possible issues with this timing was the continental debris cluttering up the seaway between the two plates in question.
-This debris, along with what is known as the Shackleton Fracture Zone, has been shown in a recent study to be fairly young, only about 8 million years old.
+This debris, along with what is known as the Shackleton fracture zone, has been shown in a recent study to be fairly young, only about 8 million years old.
 The study concludes that the Drake Passage would be free to allow significant deep water flow by around 31 Ma.
 This would have facilitated an earlier onset of the Antarctic Circumpolar Current.

-Currently, an opening of the Drake Passage during the early Oligocene is favored although there is some evidence that it occurred much earlier, during the early Eocene.
+There is some evidence that it occurred much earlier, during the early Eocene.

-The opening of the Tasman Gateway
+Opening of the Tasman Gateway

 The other major oceanic gateway opening during this time was the Tasman, or Tasmanian, depending on the paper, gateway between Australia and Antarctica.
 The time frame for this opening is less disputed than the Drake Passage and is largely considered to have occurred around 34 Ma.
 As the gateway widened, the Antarctic Circumpolar Current strengthened.

-The Tethys Seaway closing
+Tethys Seaway closing

 The Tethys Seaway was not a gateway, but rather a sea in its own right.
 Its closing during the Oligocene had significant impact on both ocean circulation and climate.
 The collisions of the African plate with the European plate and of the Indian subcontinent with the Asian plate, cut off the Tethys Seaway that had provided a low-latitude ocean circulation.
 The closure of Tethys built some new mountains (the Zagros range) and drew down more carbon dioxide from the atmosphere, contributing to global cooling.